oferca/vscode-ext-tf/README.md

 # Advanced Terraform Dashboard
-Dramatically improves experience and productivity.
-Easily run terraform commands.
+Dramatically improves experience and productivity for Terraform users.

 # Features
-* Easy Terraform UI
+* Interactive commands menu
 * Animated progress bar

 # How to use